 Hatchery culture practices under the HGMP program have also been improved to increase egg-to-smolt survival rates by increasing survival during egg incubation and covering raceways with netting to reduce bird predation.
 Ongoing water quality challenges at the Iron Gate Hatchery led PacifiCorp and CDFW to pool resources and install a sand filtration and ultraviolet (UV) light water treatment system capable of handling the entire flow to the hatchery egg-rearing building.
 This system was installed in fall 2015.

 The system has been successful at improving water quality to the incubator stacks and has resulted in an improved survival rate in all eggs that receive this cleaner water.
-Average survival from green egg to ponded fish has increased from 48 percent to over 80 percent with the addition of the UV treatment system (Figure 3).
-In 2018, data show survival from green eggs to ponded fish was 82 percent and in 2019 preliminary data indicate survival was 90 percent, a substantial improvement over conditions before the filtration system was installed.
+Average survival from green egg to ponded fish has increased from 48 percent to over 80 percent with the addition of the UV treatment system (Figure 4).
+In 2020, data show survival from green eggs to ponded fish was 87 percent, a substantial improvement over conditions before the filtration system was installed.

 Pursuant to the HGMP, in 2016 PacifiCorp began monitoring Klamath River tributaries for the presence of Coho adults and redds during the spawning season in the geographic area of the Upper Klamath Population Unit (Bogus Creek downstream to Portuguese Creek).
-Spawning surveys have been conducted in 2015-16, 2016-17, 2017-18, 2018-19, and 2019-20 spawning seasons.
-While this work has documented spawning in several tributaries between Iron Gate and Portuguese Creek, most spawning Coho have been observed in Seiad Creek, Horse Creek, and Bogus Creek.
+Spawning surveys have been conducted annually since the 2015-16 spawning seasons.
+While this work has documented spawning in several tributaries between Iron Gate Dam and Portuguese Creek, most spawning Coho have been observed in Seiad Creek, Horse Creek, and Bogus Creek.

-Figure 3.
+Figure 4.
 Percent Survival by Brood Year with Ultraviolet Filtration Period Indicated by the Top Black Bar

-The total population estimate from the spawning surveys has varied from year to year, but averages about 259 fish (Figure 4).
-The total population estimate for the Upper Klamath population unit averages about 380 fish.
+The total population estimate from the tributary spawning surveys has varied from year to year, but averages about 292 fish (Figure 5).
+The total population estimate for the Upper Klamath population unit currently averages about 502 fish.

-Figure 4.
-Adult Coho Captured at Iron Gate Dam and Coho Population Estimate Based on Spawning Surveys of Tributaries from Bogus Creek to Portuguese Creek (does not include the Scott or Shasta rivers)
+Figure 5.
+Adult Coho Captured at Iron Gate Dam and Coho Population Estimate Based on Spawning Surveys of

+Tributaries from Bogus Creek to Portuguese Creek (does not include the Scott or Shasta rivers)